The white stuff: Bills-Jets game heading to Detroit

 There is a precedent for Detroit hosting an NFL game displaced by inclement weather.

 On Dec.
-13, 2010, the Vikings played the Giants at Ford Field after snow collapsed the roof of thein Minneapolis, forcing the two teams to play a Monday night game in Detroit.
+13, 2010, the Vikings played the Giants at Ford Field after snow collapsed the roof of the Metrodome in Minneapolis, forcing the two teams to play a Monday night game in Detroit.
 Tens of thousands of free tickets were given out for that game.

 Moving the Bills-Jets game to Detroit, however, posed more challenges than the game from 2010, given the volume of upcoming activity at Ford Field.
-Although the Lions play at the Patriots in, Massachusetts, on Sunday, they host the Bears on Thanksgiving Day.
+Although the Lions play at the Patriots in Foxboro, Massachusetts, on Sunday, they host the Bears on Thanksgiving Day.

 Plus, the high-school football state finals are slated for Ford Field next Friday and Saturday.